Managing cash flow with the right mix of credit options

 Replacing those trucks is a big expense, so Warren applies for an equipment loan to pay off the purchase of new trucks over six years.
 He gets preapproved so he can shop confidently knowing he has the funding in place.

 Maria, Thomas, and Warren own very different businesses.
-Each is looking for a mix of credit options that can help them manage cash flow today and into the future.
+Each is looking for a mix of credit options to help them manage cash flow today and into the future.

 To find out how Wells Fargo can provide the appropriate mix of credit options, talk with your banker or visit WellsFargo.com/biz.